MaxWienandts/M5-Forecasting/README.md

 "M5 Forecasting - Accuracy  - Model contains the ARIMA model the forecast of the next 28 days.

 "holdout" - This file is important because it contains not only the holdout but some final studies and considerations of our model.

+One interesting thing about this project is that we decided to model one ARIMA per product.
+Therefore, the most challenging parts were how to automate the parameter and the varaible selection.
+Moreover, the data size that exceded 16GB, this was a problem not only because we used computers with 16 GB and 12 GB of memory, but also because any code that we run was extremely time consuming.
+To deal with the memory problem, we decided to create one database per product; and to deal with the time problem, we decided to run several jupyter notebooks at the same time using Google Colaboratory.